fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 ### Image Layers

-New Docker users are often thrown by the way images are built up.
-Each instruction in a Dockerfile results in a new image layer, which can also be used to start a con‐ tainer.
-The new layer is created by starting a container using the image of the previ‐ ous layer, executing the Dockerfile instruction and saving a new image.
-When a Dockerfile instruction successfully completes, the intermediate container will be deleted, unless the --rm=false argument was given.1 Since each instruction results in an static image—essentially just a filesystem and some metadata—all running pro‐ cesses in the instruction will be stopped.
-This means that while you can start long- lived processes, such as databases or SSH daemons in a RUN instruction, they will not be running when the next instruction is processed or a container is started.
-If you want a service or process to start with the container, it must be launched from an ENTRYPOINT or CMD instruction.
+* Each instruction in a Dockerfile results in a new image layer, which can also be used to start a container.
+* The new layer is created by starting a container using the image of the previ‐ous layer, executing the Dockerfile instruction and saving a new image.
+* When a Dockerfile instruction successfully completes, the intermediate container will be deleted, unless the `--rm=false` argument was given.
+* Since each instruction results in an static image—essentially just a filesystem and some metadata—all running processes in the instruction will be stopped.
+This means that while you can start long-lived processes, such as databases or SSH daemons in a `RUN` instruction, they will not be running when the next instruction is processed or a container is started.
+If you want a service or process to start with the container, it must be launched from an `ENTRYPOINT` or `CMD` instruction.

 ### Volumes